projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

 for the connected car.
 With Linux at its core, AGL is developing an open platform from the ground up that can serve as the de facto industry standard to enable rapid development of new features and technologies.
-For more information about AGL, please visit `AGL’s official website
+For more information about AGL, please visit `AGL's official website
 <https://www.automotivelinux.org/>`_.

 Steps for using AGL as the UOS